The Story So Far (Spunge album)

 The Story So Far is the third album by the Tewkesbury ska punk band Spunge.
 It was released on 26 August 2002 on the B-Unique Records label and recorded at two studios, Sawmills and Jacobs.
 The record was produced by John Cornfield (Supergrass, Muse) and Chris Sheldon (Foo Fighters, Therapy?).

 The album perhaps marks a change in the band's sound, from a more laid-back ska style to a more rock sound.
-Two singles, "Jump on Demand" and "Roots", were released from the album..
+Two singles, "Jump on Demand" and "Roots", were released from the album.

+The album peaked at #48 on the UK Albums Chart, while the singles "Jump on Demand" and "Roots" peaked at #39 and #52 on the UK singles chart, respectively.

 The Story So Far includes a new version of the single "Ego", from Room For Abuse.